Skip to main content

 What is a spec?

-A spec (short for specification) is a short document that spells out what to build, why it matters, and any guardrails to follow.
-Think of it as the instructions manual you give the agent before it writes a single line of code.
+A spec (short for specification) is a short document that defines what to build, the reasoning behind it, and any constraints to follow.

 Why spec first?